Our site is tested by TWO services every day to protect your information.

 AMPLIFIERS: Why Would I Want a 'Transparent' Sounding Amp?

-Acoustic Image UpShot Speaker Cabinet
+Acoustic Image UpShot Speaker Cabinet and Combos

 This new speaker from Acoustic Image is their tiniest yet!
 Perfect for onstage self-monitoring, as well as small venue gigs, it's tiny and under 12 lbs!
 A "real" speaker cabinet you can carry in a backpack!

 • 300w • 8ohms • 11" diameter x 6" high • 11.5 lbs.